Melhaya/AI-Sudoku-Solver/README.md

 The constraint propagation technique is not enough to solve it.
 Hence the need for the third strategy which is the `search` technique

 * Search

+After using a recursive search technique, the solution for the puzzle was successfully given as follows:

+![alt text][image4]